sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 ```

 In the example above we return the string `brown` because it is the first capture group, the `(.*)` bit.
-The first item `quick brown fox` is the full match, we do not return.
+The first item `quick brown fox` is the full match, which we do not return.

 {{<info >}}
 Remember: regular expressions in assertions only return the **first capturing group**